-Each Category Responsible Procurement Champion ensures commodity level risk assessment for modern slavery is carried out.
-The Responsible Procurement Manager assists at each tender process to embed sufficient measures to mitigate and address such risks.
+For each category, a commodity level risk assessment for modern slavery is carried out.
+The Responsible Procurement Team assists each tender process to embed sufficient measures to mitigate and address such risks.
 Where relevant, tenders will require suppliers to demonstrate what measures they will undertake in order to ensure that workers' rights are upheld, and that slavery and human trafficking is not taking place in any of its supply chains nor in any part of its business.